 Child Support Agreements and Non-Custodial Parent’s Responsibility for 50% of Other Expenses

-In order to protect our child support clients from an abuse of the “other expenses” provision, we try to word agreements and court orders in a way that gives the non-custodial parent more say in a situation before he or she is stuck with the bill.
+As child support lawyers, we work to protect our child support clients from the abuse of the “other expenses” provisions in support agreements.
+We try to word agreements and court orders in a way that gives the non-custodial parent more say in a situation before he or she is stuck with the bill.

 For example, adding a child to your medical insurance does not always mean that the premium will increase.
 For family plans, the amount will often be the same.
 If you are able to include the child in your health insurance, the entire amount for health insurance can be included as a deduction for child support purposes thus lowering your child support obligation.